 Both adhesive chemistries bond to metals, composites, glass, and wood, but with different sensitivities to surface preparation and substrate type.

-Structural epoxy bonds strongly to steel, aluminum, copper, and most thermoset composites when surfaces are clean and lightly abraded.
-Adhesion to thermoplastics is more variable; many thermoplastics require surface activation via plasma treatment, flame treatment, or chemical priming before epoxy adhesion is reliable.
-Epoxy is also sensitive to surface contamination — oil, grease, or residual mold release agents cause adhesion failure that is not always apparent until the joint is loaded.
+Structural epoxy bonds strongly to steel, aluminum, copper, and most thermoset composites when surfaces are clean and lightly abraded, a process covered in detail for steel assemblies in High-Strength Structural Epoxy for Steel Repairs.
+Adhesion to thermoplastics is more variable; many require surface activation via plasma treatment, flame treatment, or chemical priming before epoxy adhesion is reliable, and epoxy remains sensitive to contamination — oil, grease, or residual mold release agents cause adhesion failure that is not always apparent until the joint is loaded.

 Polyurethane adhesives are often more forgiving of imperfect surfaces and bond more readily to thermoplastics, including polyolefins such as polypropylene and polyethylene when combined with appropriate primers.
-They also tolerate slightly more surface moisture than epoxy — a useful characteristic in outdoor assembly environments — though deliberate condensation should still be avoided with both chemistries.
-The isocyanate component in polyurethane provides a degree of inherent surface reactivity that contributes to adhesion on challenging substrates.
+They also tolerate slightly more surface moisture than epoxy, a useful characteristic in outdoor assembly environments, though deliberate condensation should still be avoided with both chemistries.

 Cure Characteristics and Processing